vijayjangid/vijayjangid/README.md

 - I am a software professional with a keen interest in UI/WEB and Visuals.
 - I am a hobbiest *illustrator* and a vivid *doodler*.
-- I 🖤 Javascript and have been working in ReactJS framework for *more than* **half a decade.**
+- I 🖤 Javascript and have been working in ReactJS framework for ~5 years now.

 > I 🖤 connecting with new people and learn *smthng* new everyday.

-Feel free to reach out or drop me a message.
+Feel free to reach out or drop me a ✉️

 Here are some ideas to get you started: